Where to Eat in Bologna

 Sfoglia Rina

-After I descended the ridiculously tall towers of Bologna, I found myself starving after climbing up all 230 feet of the Asinelli Tower.
+After I descended the ridiculously tall towers of Bologna, I found myself starving.
+It’s a lot of work climbing up and down all 230 feet of the Asinelli Tower!
 Unfortunately, I got down at the awkward in-between time so most places were closed.
-The closest pasta option to be wound up being Sfoglia Rina which pretty much did exclusively pasta.
+The closest pasta option wound up being Sfoglia Rina which focuses exclusively on pasta.

 This is another spot that takes a while to get service.
 I remember being seated and then the waitress told me she’d go get a menu… and never returned.
 I finally flagged a guy down who brought over a chalkboard with the menu of the day and service afterwards was normal/quick.
 The tortellini was delicious!
 There’s also a set-up where you can buy fresh pasta to go if you have a kitchen.